-Panasonic G10 versus Panasonic G3
+Panasonic G10 vs G3

-The Panasonic Lumix DMC-G10 and the Panasonic Lumix DMC-G3 are two digital cameras that were officially introduced, respectively, in March 2010 and May 2011.
+The Panasonic Lumix DMC-G10 and the Panasonic Lumix DMC-G3 are two digital cameras that were revealed to the public, respectively, in March 2010 and May 2011.
 Both the G10 and the G3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G10 has a resolution of 12 megapixel, whereas the G3 provides 15.8 MP.
+The G10 has a resolution of 12 megapixels, whereas the G3 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G3 is notably smaller (7 percent) than the Panasonic G10.
 Moreover, the G3 is markedly lighter (13 percent) than the G10.
 In this context, it is worth noting that neither the G10 nor the G3 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.